perturbing/vasil-tests/referencing-scripts-cip-33.md

 }
 ```
 ## Spending the output at the script address
-Now we are going to spend the ouput at the script address while referencing the just created output with the script.
-We create the transaction with
+Now we are going to spend the output at the script address while referencing the just created output with the script.
+We create the transaction with,
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 93724d399b58a70385ad7ce7ba6471b7b4fcb691a28266cd7700d902e0a500c5#1 \